 This will gradually be increased to 7,500bpd of oil.
 The field started producing in April 1994 with well 3-MRL-4-RJS (now linked to the P-20 platform).

 Petrobras’ initial development plans called for the installation of two semisubmersible producing units with a processing capacity of 150,000bpd.

 However, the MLS 3B drill stem tests suggested that the reservoir could contain 1.2 billion barrels of oil in-place alone.

 The company later planned the development in different modules such as 1, 2, 3 and 4.
 Petrobras opted for a two-phase development plan under Module 1.

 Phase one is based upon the Marlim Sul pre-pilot early production system, consisting of the MLS 3B subsea completion, as well as the possibility of including a second satellite well.

 This well produces into an FPSO moored in 1,420m (4,659ft) of water, lying a distance of 3,600m from the wellhead.

-The FPSO receives the oil and gas, processes it, provides gas-lift facilities and stores the oil for offloading operations to a shuttle tanker.
+The FPSO receives and processes the oil and gas, provides gas-lift facilities and stores the oil for offloading operations to a shuttle tanker.